-The steps of a bone marrow biopsy are usually as follows:
+The steps of a bone marrow biopsy are typically as follows:

 - Before the biopsy, the person under examination changes into a gown.
-The healthcare provider will ask them to lie on their side or stomach.
+The healthcare professional will ask them to lie on their side or stomach.
 The position may vary according to the site of the biopsy.
-The medical professional then cleans the biopsy area with an antiseptic.
+The medical professionals then clean the biopsy area with an antiseptic.

-- The healthcare provider applies an anesthetic with a needle to numb the biopsy area.
+- The healthcare professional applies an anesthetic with a needle to numb the biopsy area.
 Some pain might occur when the needle penetrates the skin, and the anesthetic enters the area.

-- After the aspiration comes the bone marrow biopsy.
+- Following aspiration, healthcare professionals perform a bone marrow biopsy.
 A biopsy needle is larger than an aspiration needle.
-The healthcare provider guides the needle into the bone, rotates it, and removes a sample of bone and tissue.
+The healthcare professional guides the needle into the bone, rotates it and removes a sample of bone and tissue.

 Does a bone marrow biopsy hurt?

 People will usually experience some pain both during and after the procedure.
 The level of pain varies between individuals.

 Anxiety and worry about the procedure often make the experience more painful.
 People anxious about a bone marrow biopsy should talk with their doctor.

 The results may be ready a few days after the biopsy, but it might take longer.
 A pathologist or hematologist, or doctor specializing in blood, will analyze the samples.

 Healthcare professionals use bone marrow biopsies to assess blood cell production and investigate diseases.
 Different biopsy results can indicate several different conditions.